unlock-protocol/docs/docs/core-protocol/smart-contracts-api/PublicLock.md

 function grantKeyExtension(uint256 _tokenId, uint256 _duration) external nonpayable
 ```

-Allows the Lock owner to extend an existin keys with no charge.
+Allows the Lock owner to extend an existing keys with no charge.

 *set `_duration` to 0 to use the default duration of the lock*